elastisys/compliantkubernetes/docs/adr/0043-rclone-and-encryption-adhere-cryptography-policy.md

 ## Context and Problem Statement

-Compliant Kubernetes can be configured to replicate the primary backup to a secondary backup on a second object storage.
+Welkin can be configured to replicate the primary backup to a secondary backup on a second object storage.
 Under the hood, this is performed using `rclone`.
 Such replication improves disaster recovery and mitigates ransomware attacks.

 However, this second object storage sometimes needs to be on a different Infrastructure Provider and/or in a different country.
 In such cases, it is desirable to make the secondary backup completely opaque to the Infrastructure Provider, so that they do not count as a new data sub-processor.